moappi/simple-join/README.md

 Returns:

-- (number) number of joins that we are still waiting for
+- (number) number of joins that we're still waiting for

 Example: